KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-anki-add-on-case-studies.markdown

 ![A review of the Anki enumeration tool](/assets/anki-add-on-case-studies/anki-enumeration-tool-review.png)

-It will hopefully at least provide a good learning example.
+I think it is a good example for this post anyway.

 {% highlight Python %}{% raw %}
 from aqt import mw